Need to know…

 It’s possible to ride the trail all year round but the most popular time is from October to May.
 It can get very hot in peak summer, making a helmet visor and sunscreen essential.
-And while snows may make some sections impassable, the trail offers up some spectacular winter riding complete with beautifully snow-dusted mountain ranges.
+And while snow may make some sections impassable, the trail offers up some spectacular winter riding complete with beautifully snow-dusted mountain ranges.

 These mountainous surroundings are subject to a wide variety and often quickly changing weather conditions, so be sure to check the forecast in advance and pack clothing for all possibilities.

-Food and Water:
+Food and water

 Supplies can be found in cafes and grocery stores in Queenstown, Mossburn, Lumsden, Garston and Athol.
-There are no services whatsoever between Walter Peak Station and Mossburn, so be sure to carry plenty of food and drink for this section.
+There are no services whatsoever between Walter Peak Station and Mossburn so be sure to carry plenty of food and drink for this section.

 Always carry a basic first aid kit with you, especially when you’re heading into remote wilderness areas.

-Mavora Lakes Camping:
+Mavora Lakes camping

 There’s a DOC campsite at Mavora Lakes, known as ‘Mavora Lakes South’.
 The campsite is basic providing water (which must be boiled or treated) and toilets only.
 This campsite is self-registration; rangers are present during the summer months.
 Payments for campsites is required in cash.
 All rubbish must be taken out with you.
 More information is available on the DOC website Stay at a campsite: Places to stay (doc.govt.nz)